- Python Basics

 \xnn | Hexadecimal notation |

-Here is an example program uses some of the escape sequence characters in Python.
+Here is an example program that uses some of the escape sequence characters in Python.

 print("\t\t\tPython String") print("\t\t\t \\ \\ \\ \\ \\ \\ \\") print("\t\t\t\tby") print("\t\t\tcodescracker.com") print("\t\t\t \\ \\ \\ \\ \\ \\ \\") print("\nThanks to all Python programmer,") print("who are visiting \"codescracker.com\" to improve the skill.")

-To repeat a string for n number of times, just multiply the string with the value of n like multiply with 2 to repeat the string for two times, with 3 to repeat the string for three times.
+To repeat a string n times, simply multiply it by the value of n, for example, multiply by 2 to repeat the string twice, and multiply by 3 to repeat the string three times.
 For example:

 print("Enter the String: ", end="") x = input() print("Enter the Number of times to Repeat: ", end="") t = int(input()) x = x*t print("\nNow the String is:") print(x)

-The sample run with user input codescracker as string, 5 as number of times to repeat codescracker, is shown in the snapshot given below:
+The sample run with user input "codescracker" as a string and 5 as the number of times to repeat "codescracker" is shown in the snapshot given below:

 The pre-defined or built-in methods used to handle the string in Python are: